-Mapping is an superset of the Graphic software, which has been developed to allow more sophisticated deconvolutions to be performed.
+Mapping is a superset of the Graphic software, which has been developed to allow more sophisticated deconvolutions to be performed.
 For instance, it allows to choose a support for the deconvolution (clean window) or to monitor the results of the deconvolution after each iteration.
-Several enhancements of Clean (e.g. multi-resolution Clean) as well as the WIPE algorithm (see lecture by E. Anterrieu) are also available.
+Several enhancements of Clean (e.g. multi-resolution Clean) as well as the Wipe algorithm (see [Lannes et al. 1997]) are also available.
 The deconvolution of a mosaic has to be done with Mapping.
-The implemented algorithm assumes that the noise levels in each field are similar (i.e. $\forall i \ \sigma_i = \sigma$), which is a reasonable hypothesis for Plateau de Bure observations.
-In that case, the equations of the previous paragraph are slightly simplified: J is independent from σ , and H can be written as the ratio H'/σ , where H' is independent from σ and is actually used to localize the Clean components.
+The implemented algorithm assumes that the noise levels in each field are similar (i.e. $\forall i \ \sigma_i = \sigma$ ), which is a reasonable hypothesis for Plateau de Bure observations.
+In that case, the equations of the previous paragraphs are slightly simplified: J is independent from $\sigma$ , and H can be written as the ratio $H'/\sigma$ , where H' is independent from $\sigma$ and is used in practice to localize the Clean components.

-We refer to the Mapping Cookbook for a description of the Mapping software.
-In short, to deconvolve mosaics
+We refer to the Mapping Cookbook for a description of the MAPPING software.
+To deconvolve mosaics, the following steps are performed:

 - Create a uv table for each observed field.
-Then, run the UV_MAP task to compute a dirty map and a dirty beam for each field, with the same phase center (variable UV_SHIFT = YES). - The task MAKE_MOSAIC is used to combine the fields to construct a dirty mosaic.
-Two parameters have to be supplied: the width and the truncation level B{min} of the primary beams.
-Three images are produced: the dirty mosaic3 (yourfile.lmv), all the dirty beams written in the same file (yourfile.beam) and a file describing the positions and sizes of the primary beams (yourfile.lobe).
+Then, run the UV\MAP task to compute a dirty map and a dirty beam for each field, with the same phase center (variable UV\SHIFT = YES). - The task MAKE\MOSAIC is used to combine the fields to construct a dirty mosaic.
+Two parameters have to be supplied: the width and the truncation level $B{\min}$ of the primary beams.
+Three images are produced: the dirty mosaic (yourfile.lmv), all the dirty beams written in the same file (yourfile.beam), and a file describing the positions and sizes of the primary beams (yourfile.lobe).
 The dirty maps and beams of each individual field are no longer used after this step and can thus be removed if necessary. - The data have to be loaded into the Mapping buffers.
 This is done by the READ DIRTY yourfile.lmv, READ BEAM yourfile.beam, and READ PRIMARY yourfile.lobe commands.
 The latter automatically switches on the mosaic mode of Mapping (the prompt is now MOSAIC>).
-From now, the deconvolution commands HOGBOM, CLARK and SDI can be used and will apply the algorithm described above.
-Use the command MOSAIC to switch on or off the mosaic mode if necessary. - The clean beam of the final image can be specified by the user (variables MAJOR and MINOR).
-Otherwise, the clean beam computed from the first field will be used.
-To check if there are differences between the various dirty beams, just use the FIT i command, which will indicates the clean beam computed for the ith field.
+From now, the deconvolution commands HOGBOM, CLARK and SDI (for Steer-Dewdney-Ito) can be used and will apply the algorithm described above.
+Use the command MOSAIC to switch on or off the mosaic mode if necessary.

-$^{^3}$ More precisely, this file contains the non normalized mosaic $\Sigma B_i^t \times F_i$.
-The proper normalization (see equation 15.12) is further done by the deconvolution procedures.
+&lt;sup>3More precisely, this file contains the non normalized mosaic $\Sigma B_i^t \times F_i$ .
+The proper normalization (see Eq.
+17.12) is further done by the deconvolution procedures.